seantstacey/External-Tables/README.md

 The following datasets are provided as sample data-sets.
 Please note the data in these samples is fictitious.

+*This repo is for demonstration purposes only.
+Comments and issues may or may not be responded to.*

 ## Datasets:
 - customerdata.csv
 - orders_2019.csv